Canva vs PowerPoint: Summary

 Get a 30-day free trial |

+You can also integrate Canva and PowerPoint.
 You can save your Canva presentations as PowerPoint files.

-And you can also upload your PowerPoint presentation to Canva.
+You can also upload your PowerPoint presentation to Canva.

 Canva is a better design tool with high-quality, modern templates and stock media, and PowerPoint has more presentation features and tools.